Environmental Application of Organic Petrology

 Reports and materials available:

 - White Paper.
 Edited and compiled by A.M.
-Depers and J. G. Bailey in 1994 (available upon request to the convener)
+Depers and J. G. Bailey in 1994 (ICCP archival material, please contact Dr. Deolinda Flores)

 - Bibliography on Environmental Applications of Organic Petrology.
 Compiled by J.C.
 Crelling, A.M.
 Depers, J.C.
 Hower, M. Mastalerz, M. Glikson, and P.K.
-Mukhopadhyay in 2001 (available upon request to the convener)
+Mukhopadhyay in 2001 (ICCP archival material, please contact Dr. Deolinda Flores)

-At the 2008 Meeting the convener reviewed the activities carried out over the years and made some proposals for future work.
+At the 2008 ICCP Annual Meeting the convener reviewed the activities carried out over the years and made some proposals for future work.
 Possible actions for the future are:

 - testing the applicability of the classification to study environmental samples, focusing on the study of unconsolidated sediments